 Source: Scale AI

 By combining confusion matrices with confidence scores, one can prioritize addressing misclassifications where the model is highly confident but incorrect.
-These confusions may be due to incorrect or missing labels or insufficient data for certain classes, like traffic signs and trains.
+These confusions may be due to incorrect or missing labels or insufficient data for certain classes.
+For either of the two graphs, clicking on a piece of data will navigate a user to the filtered view of the image used to create that data point.

 In the scenario tests view, a user is presented with the ability to regression test the models that they are using.
 Regression testing ensures that the quality of the model does not degrade over time, or with the addition of more dataset items.
 A Validate ScenarioTest is used to monitor model performance in key scenarios.
 It operates on a subset of data (Slice) and includes various evaluation metrics.
 Users can compare the model's performance against baseline models or evaluate if it meets specific thresholds, such as checking if the IoU of a model is greater than 0.8 on the selected data slice.